strmlineapp-ux/agileflow/src/docs/authentication-blueprint.md

 A new, uninvited user navigates to the application URL and clicks "Sign in with Google."

 **Step 2: System Creates a "Pending" Profile** Firebase authenticates the user.
-The application checks Firestore, finds no existing user and that the user is not on the pre-approved list, and creates a new user document. **Crucially, it sets the `accountType` to `'Viewer'`, which restricts all access.**
+The application checks Firestore, finds no existing user and that the user is not pre-approved, and creates a new user document. **Crucially, it sets the `accountType` to `'Viewer'`, which restricts all access.**

 **Step 3: Administrator Notification**
 *   **In-App:** A notification appears in the administrator's notification list, stating that a new user has requested access.
-*   **Via Email (Recommended Backend):** A **Cloud Function** (a backend process) is automatically triggered.
+*   **Via Email (Recommended Backend):** A **Cloud Function** is automatically triggered.
 This function sends an email to all system administrators, alerting them of the new request and providing a direct link to the approval page.

 **Step 4: Administrator Action**
 The administrator reviews the request in the in-app notification list.
 They have two options: